 Mediterranean coastal and marine areas are subject to multiple pressures, linked to both anthropogenic activities and climate change.
-Urban sprawl due to increases in coastal population and expansion of tourist areas is a common feature in several Mediterranean countries.
+Urban sprawl due to increases in coastal population and expansion of tourist areas is a common feature in some of the countries (such as Algeria, Egypt, Morocco, Tunisia, Montenegro).